Generalized Nash equilibrium problems with quasi-linear constraints: Introduction

 \end{itemize}

-The paper is organized as follows.
-Section~\ref{sec:pre} introduces notation and some basics for polynomial optimization.
-In Section 3, we introduce partial Lagrange multiplier expressions.
-In Section 4, we give algorithms for solving GNEPs.
-Section 5 introduces the Moment-SOS relaxations for solving polynomial optimization problems.
-Numerical experiments are presented in Section 6.
-The conclusions and some discussions are given in Section 7.
+This paper is organized as follows.
+Section~\ref{sec:pre} reviews notation and some basics for polynomial optimization.
+Section~\ref{sec:KKTpLME} introduces partial Lagrange multiplier expressions.
+In Section~\ref{sec:findGNEs}, we give algorithms for solving GNEPs.
+Section~\ref{sc:pops} introduces the Moment-SOS relaxations for solving polynomial optimization.
+Numerical experiments are presented in Section~\ref{sec:NumExp}.
+Conclusions and some discussions are given in Section~\ref{sc:con}.